chack411/CongestionMonitor/Documentation/deploy-arm-and-function-app.md

-## Prepare environments and deploy with ARM template
+## Prepare environments and deploy Azure resources using GitHub Actions

 Let's deploy Congestion Monitor applications using GitHub Actions and ARM Template.